How do I apply for scholarships?

 What if our taxes will not be completed by your Feb.
 15 financial aid deadline?

-Although we encourage you to complete your tax returns before completing the application process, we understand that sometimes this is not possible.
-You may use estimated amounts on the FAFSA form and correct the information once your taxes are complete.
+Although we encourage students and their families to complete their tax returns before completing the application process, we understand that sometimes this is not possible.
+Therefore, it is possible use estimated amounts on the FAFSA form and correct the information once the taxes are complete.

 Does Hood College offer merit scholarships?
 How do I apply for them?